 2. The Makhani Sauce

 Once it's hot, add the star anise, black cardamom pod, cumin seeds, green cardamom seeds, and cinnamon stick for a minute to release their flavor.
 Then, add the aromatics - the onion and ginger garlic paste.
-Allow them to cook on a medium heat until the onion starts to fry up into a golden brown color.
+Allow them to cook on a medium heat until the onion starts to lightly caramelize into a golden brown color.

 At that point, add the ground spices - garam masala, coriander, cloves, and kashmiri chili powder.
-Give them a good stir, and then add the tomato paste and canned tomatoes.
+Give them a good stir and sauté for a minute to let them bloom in the fat before adding the tomato paste and canned tomatoes.
 Add salt to taste and the sugar.

-You can also add cashews if you'd like it to be extra creamy and for the extra flavor at this point.
+You can also add soaked cashews if you'd like it to be extra creamy and for the nutty flavor at this point.

 Lower the stove to a low to medium heat and allow the spices and tomatoes to simmer until it thickens and darkens significantly.
 While it simmers - let's cook the chicken.